andrewjahn/AndysBrainBook/docs/FrequentlyAskedQuestions/FrequentlyAskedQuestions.rst

 3. +IS (This is a guess)
 4. Readout time, defined as the time from acquisition of the center of the first echo to the center of the last.
 You can also calculate it with the formula: ReadoutTime = [EchoSpacing (in ms)] * [EPI Factor] * 0.001

-This will createa a field map, which can be applied to the fMRI data with:
+This will create a field map, which can be applied to the fMRI data with:

 ::